jeffThompson/PhysicalComputing/Week05_AnalogSensors/Demos/03-PiezoKnockSensor.md

 ### WHAT IS A PIEZO DISC?

-The disc is made of two parts: a copper disc and a ceramic coating.
-The coating is [piezoelectric](https://en.wikipedia.org/wiki/Piezoelectricity)), meaning it will generate electricity when deformed and deform when subjected to electricity!
+A piezo is made of two parts: a copper disc and a ceramic coating.
+The coating is [piezoelectric](https://en.wikipedia.org/wiki/Piezoelectricity), meaning it will generate electricity when deformed and deform when subjected to electricity!
 The "deformation" here is microscopic.
 As we'll see, these devices are super sensitive and tapping on the table will cause an input to the Feather.
 It's the tiny vibrations from the surface that are causing this signal.

 ![](Images/PiezoBending.svg)